Analysis with QGIS: Congressional Gerrymandering?

 the multi-file (.shp, .shx, .dbf, and .prj) 'shapefile' complicate

 life by being more files to keep track-of.

 - display the Congressional Districts.

-Or better... build an index based on the perimeter or
+or better... an index based on the ratio of perimeter to the

-- map and examine the outliers on the ratio.
+- map and examine the outliers on the measure.

 - Assess whether it seems like some districts might suggest

 - NEW STUFF... join and map election results of CDs.

 - NEW STUFF... compute an index of 'partisanship' for each CD.

 - NEW STUFF... see whether there are patterns between the